-Field Tag - Each field begins with a field tag.

-Tag Format - Each tag is composed of 2 digits and an optional character (2!c[1a]).

-3. Tag Delimiter - Each tag is prefixed and suffixed by the character ":" (e.g., :23G:).

-4. Field Data - Field data (including qualifiers and subqualifiers) immediately follows the tag suffix delimiter.
+Field Tag Each field begins with a field tag.
+Tag Format Each tag is composed of 2 digits and an optional character (2!c[1a]).
+Tag Delimiter Each tag is prefixed and suffixed by the character ":" (e.g., :23G:).
+Field Data Field data (including qualifiers and subqualifiers) immediately follows the tag suffix delimiter.
 Generic tags are prefixed by an additional ":".

-5. Data Format - Data conforms to format rules for a specified tag.

-Data Elements - Field data may be divided into multiple elements or subfields.

-7. Qualifiers - Qualifiers within a data field provide additional format definition.
+Data Format Data Elements Data conforms to format rules for a specified tag.
+Field data may be divided into multiple elements or subfields.
+Qualifiers Qualifiers within a data field provide additional format definition.
 If a qualifier is used, it must appear immediately after the tag suffix delimiter (e.g., :98A::SETT).
 If further data is required after the qualifier, and the data complies with SWIFT standards, the qualifier is delimited by the characters "//" and the data follows (e.g., :98A::SETT//20030331 or :20C::MAST//19960815).
-If the data is RTTM or RTRS specific, then the

-GSCC issuer code is included (e.g., :95R::BUYR/GSCC/PART8520).

-8. Field Delimiter - The field delimiter sequence is Carriage Return Line Feed, "CRLF" (ASCII indicates the end of one field and the beginning of the next.

-Character 13, ASCII Character 10).
+If the data is RTTM or RTRS specific, then the GSCC issuer code is included (e.g., :95R::BUYR/GSCC/PART8520).
+Field Delimiter The field delimiter sequence is Carriage Return Line Feed, "CRLF" (ASCII Character 13, ASCII Character 10).
 This sequence immediately follows the data.
-The combination of Carriage Return Line Feed, Colon ("CRLF:")
+The combination of Carriage Return Line Feed, Colon ("CRLF:") indicates the end of one field and the beginning of the next.